Los Angeles Fire Season Is Beginning Again. And It Will Never End.

 A native of L.A., Garcetti is now 48 years old; in the year he was born, wildfires burned 61,000 acres in California.
 In 2013, when he was first elected mayor, it was 602,000 acres.
 In 2017, the year he was reelected with more than 80 percent of the vote, the total was around 1.2 million.
 In 2018, as he contemplated a run for the presidency, it was 1.89 million.

-Most of these fires take place in woodland.
-But though they are often small, fires that strike far from L.A. tend to be memorable.
+Most of these fires take place in woodland, far from Los Angeles.
+But though they are often small, the fires that strike L.A. tend to be memorable.
 Mostly that’s because it’s one of the world’s great cities; while it’s one thing to wrap your head around wildfires incinerating entire uninhabited forests, it’s quite a bit more shocking to see flames breaching the heart of a modern metropolis (in this case, often across its highways).
 Of course, more people are affected in an urban fire.

 Hollywood has been the world’s dream factory for a century now, exporting idealized visions of Southern California as well as apocalyptic ones, each rendering the other more intense by contrast.
 The city is also, again thanks to Hollywood, home to some of the world’s richest and most beautiful and most famous people, many of whom you could watch evacuating via Instagram Stories last year and the year before, their private firefighting forces arriving to replace them.
 This image inverts what the city has long promised, especially to its wealthy residents: that you could live in a kind of communion with the landscape, up in the hills, and still participate in the city’s spectacular bacchanalia of reckless, materialistic abundance; that pushing development deeper into the manicured fringe of Los Angeles was a form of living in meditative equipoise with nature; that you could endlessly chew into the environment without fear of its biting back.
 Climate change is altering that, too.